Albanian Orthodox Archbishopric of Tirana-Durrës: History

 Modern Archbishopric was created as a result of ecclesiastical reorganization, that was originally initiated within the Albanian movement for autocephaly.
-In 1912, creation of modern Albanian state was declared.
+In 1912, creation of the modern Albanian state was declared.
 At that time, central regions of the country belonged to the ancient Eparchy of Durrës, under the jurisdiction of the Patriarchate of Constantinople.
-In 1917, during the occupation of Albania in First World War, metropolitan Jacob (Ιάκωβος) had to leave Durrës for Constantinople, but did not resign his post, hoping to return.
-After the war, movement for Albanian autocephaly gained momentum, thus preventing metropolitan Jacob to return to Durrës.
-In the same time, transfer of diocesan see from Durrës to Tirana was proposed.
+In 1917, during the occupation of Albania in the First World War, Metropolitan Jacob (Ιάκωβος) had to leave Durrës for Constantinople, but did not resign his post, hoping to return.
+After the war, movement for Albanian autocephaly gained momentum, thus preventing Metropolitan Jacob from returning to Durrës.
+In the same time, transfer of the diocesan see from Durrës to Tirana was proposed.
 Several provisional solutions were implemented during the period between 1918 and 1928, resulting in election of Visarion Xhuvani as archbishop of Tirana-Durrës (1929-1936).
-Since that time, Archbishopric of Tirana-Durrës remains the principal eparchy of the Albanian Orthodox Church.
+Since that time, the Archbishopric of Tirana-Durrës has remained the principal eparchy of the Albanian Orthodox Church.